MiguelAMartinez/feedreader-testing/README.md

 - New Feed Selection has a new feed with changing content

-For easy comparison, I have included the original `feeedreader.js` file as `jasmine/spec/feeedreader-original.js`
+For easy comparison, I have included the original version of the `feeedreader.js` file, which is named `jasmine/spec/feeedreader-original.js`

 A successful test will display: